Iditarod Fast Facts

 1925 - A diphtheria outbreak in Nome, Alaska, creates an emergency need for medical supplies to be delivered, and dogsledders make the journey.
 The current race commemorates this mission and partially follows the same route.

-1964 - Dorothy Page, Chairman of the Wasilla-Knik Centennial Committee, begins brainstorming about a dogsled race across the Alaskan terrain to celebrate Alaska's Centennial in 1967.
-Page and Joe Redington Sr., a local musher, come up with the idea for the race.
+1966 - Dorothy Page, President of the Wasilla-Knik Centennial Committee, decides to organize a dogsled race to celebrate Alaska's centennial in 1967.
+Page and Joe Redington Sr., a local musher, work together to launch the first event.

+1967 - The first Iditarod is held, with 58 mushers competing along a 50-mile trail.

-March 3, 1973 - After shorter races held in 1967 and 1969, the first full length race takes place.
+March 1973 - After shorter races in 1967 and 1969, the first full-length race takes place.
 The course is approximately 1,100 miles long.
-The first winner is Dick Wilmarth with a time of 20 days, 0 hours and 49 minutes.
+The first winner is Dick Wilmarth, with a time of 20 days, 0 hours and 49 minutes.

-1983 - The starting line is moved to downtown Anchorage at 4th and D Street.
+March 12, 2016 - A man on a snowmobile hits two teams competing in the Iditarod, killing one dog and injuring several other dogs.
+Alaska state troopers arrest Arnold Demoski, 26, of Nulato, after they find the snowmobile they believe was used in the incidents.

+October 17, 2017 - The Iditarod Trail Committee issues a statement that several dogs from a musher's team tested positive for an opioid drug called Tramadol, a substance that is banned from the race.
+The committee later identifies four-time champ, Dallas Seavey as the musher whose dogs were drugged.
+He denies the allegations.